JackBurdick/FAU_DeepLearning/README.md

 $ python
 >>> import keras
 ```

+A message *"Using Theano backend."* should appear at the terminal.

 ###Common errors:
 - (In OS X) Check you have  **Xcode** installed (Theano will need **g++ compiler** that its installed with Xcode).<br>